MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

 2. `adEtaN` is broken in :filelink:`addummy_in_stepping.F <pkg/autodiff/addummy_in_stepping.F>`
    so the output through diagnostics is zeros just as with the standard 'adjoint dump' method.

-3. Netcdf output is not available yet for these variables.

-4. The diagStats options are not available for these variables.
+3. The diagStats options are not available for these variables.

 Using pkg/diagnostics for adjoint variables